DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

     **Update - _WARNINGS_** _about some hosters:_
     - Do *not* use *Hetzner*, they [shut down customer accounts without valid reasons](https://woem.men/notes/9ragjwecxwul3nis), sometimes they [even refuse to give *any* reason and do it without a prior warning](https://ursal.zone/@Ursalzona/112259839960115911)!
     Furthermore, [they host right-wing extremists](https://ipleak.net/?q=afd.de).
-    - *vultr* is fishy, they apparently wanted to [use all your data for whatever they want](https://www.reddit.com/r/selfhosted/comments/1bouuv7/comment/kwtc3nb/) (like AI training, presumably).
-    But at least they eventually backed off and [removed the questionable clause from their terms of service](https://www.vultr.com/news/a-note-about-vultrs-terms-of-service/).
     - I can *not* recommend *OVH* either, as their customers had to learn [the hard way](https://blocksandfiles.com/2023/03/23/ovh-cloud-must-pay-damages-for-lost-backup-data/) that OVH data centers are built out of wood and backups are stored in the same building as the backed up servers, so if a fire breaks out, it burns well and both the servers and the backups get destroyed.
+    - *vultr* seemed fishy, they seemingly wanted to [use all your data for whatever they want](https://www.reddit.com/r/selfhosted/comments/1bouuv7/comment/kwtc3nb/) (like AI training, presumably).
+    But they eventually backed off and [removed the questionable clause from their terms of service](https://www.vultr.com/news/a-note-about-vultrs-terms-of-service/) - seems plausible that they indeed had no ill intentions.

 [^sqlite]: At least that's what one of the Gitea developers told me in the Forgejo chatroom.
     He said even https://try.gitea.io/ uses sqlite, so it looks like it might be fine even with lots